 Today is the last day of 2018.
 I thought of writing a retrospect blog post, but I’m too lazy to do that…for now.
 Instead, I’m going to share with you all the books I’ve read this year.

 2018 was a busy year for me.
-I had too much going on – in my career, personal, and blogging life.
-I was juggling so many things that I didn’t have enough time to read more than I wanted to.
+Too much was going on – in my career, personal, and blogging life.
+I was juggling so many things that it became difficult for me to keep up with my mountain of TBR pile.

-It wasn’t until October when I finally managed to pick up the pace and by December, I had successfully surpassed my 2018 reading challenge .
-I surprised myself by reading 17 books this year, although admittedly, most of the books I picked up were re-reads.
+I managed to read 17 books this year, although admittedly, most of the books I picked up were re-reads.
 I’ll explain more about that later.

 Here’s a little summary of all the books I’ve read in 2018: